 Whisk yourself away on holiday to British Columbia, the incredible West Coast province bursting with energy and action-packed activities, spectacular scenery, enchanting wildlife, buzzing cities and out of this world experiences.

-Vancouver is one of the most diverse and multi-cultural cities in the world, and perfect for a city break holiday.
+If you are looking at British Columbia holidays, then Vancouver is one city you have to include in your itinerary as it is one of the most diverse and multi-cultural cities in the world, and perfect for a city break.
 Every inch of the city is bursting with life, world-class shopping districts, restaurants, nightlife, beaches, wildlife, and sightseeing.
-Vancouver is one of the few cities in the world where you can both ski and sail in the same day.
-Sample Dim Sum in Chinatown, shop 'til you drop on Robson Street, relax on trendy patios in Yaletown, and wander through the historic cobblestone streets of Gastown.
+Vancouver is one of the few cities in the world where you can both ski and sail on the same day.
+Sample Dim Sum in Chinatown, shop 'til you drop on Robson Street, relax on trendy patios in Yaletown and wander through the historic cobblestone streets of Gastown.
 We love Granville Island Public Market for a quirky day out.
 It displays a myriad of stalls, showcasing unique products and gastronomic delights, all fresh from the oven, sea or field.
 Tantalise your taste buds with an Edible Canada Tour and learn about the products on offer, taste the local delicacies and watch the professionals at work.
 This really is 'foodie' heaven!

 Victoria is BC's capital and a quaint Victorian town perched on the southernmost tip of Vancouver Island.
 Most commonly paired with a Vancouver city break or a scenic island fly drive.
 Victoria is one of the best places to embark on a thrilling whale watching tour to meet some of the local marine life.